Documentation

 llm_firewall

-55+ prompt injection patterns, jailbreak detection, output filtering, multi-turn attack tracking, encoding evasion detection, tool-chain abuse monitoring, and token budget enforcement.
-Zero LLM calls required.
+65+ prompt injection patterns, jailbreak detection, output filtering, multi-turn attack tracking, encoding evasion detection, tool-chain abuse monitoring, token budget enforcement, excessive agency monitoring (LLM06), system prompt leakage detection (LLM07), RAG/embedding weakness analysis (LLM08), misinformation detection (LLM09), and multimodal hidden injection scanning (image metadata, HTML/CSS, PDF hidden text).
+Zero LLM calls, zero OCR, zero external dependencies.

 AI Agent Containment